 That green base color was just the beginning of my color fun.
 Even though it took me many hours to paint each layer, it was such fun I didn’t even notice.
 Last, I lightly distressed once the paint cured.
 Also, after that I added a coat of black wax with my Square Brush.

-I’m tellin’ ya that these brushes work awesome for anything and that’s why I carry 8 styles in my shop.
+I’m tellin’ ya that these brushes work awesome for anything.

 Ready to see how my crazy adventure came together with this vintage blanket chest?
 You bet I am!